navoday01/Attention-Based-Visual-Odometry/README.md

  :--:
   *Losses*

-Trajectory can be plotted using the .csv file, the plotting graphs are user-defined so we cannot provide you the plotting codes.
+Trajectory can be plotted using the .csv file, the plotting graphs are easy to generate using matplotlib and pandas from the .csv file so we cannot provide the plotting codes.
 ![Alt text](assets/Trajectory.png)
  :--:
   *Trajectory*